Please note: AABB reserves the right to make updates to this program.

 After participating in this educational activity, participants should be able to:

 Transfusion reactions are often underreported and under-recognized.
 In addition, when recognized, approaches for reporting suspected reactions and the extent of testing vary among institutions.
-This program will describe the process for reporting, testing and follow-up of suspected transfusion reactions at three healthcare institutions.
-Discussion will include processes to potentially improve reporting by nurses of suspected reactions, formats for reporting reactions, algorithm to standardize testing, and communication of results of reaction evaluation to healthcare providers to promote optimal patient care.
+This program will describe the process for reporting, testing and follow-up of suspected transfusion reactions at three healthcare institutions different sized hospitals and health care systems.
+Discussion will include processes to potentially improve reporting by nurses of suspected reactions, formats for reporting reactions, algorithm to standardize testing, and communication of transfusion reaction evaluation and with results of reaction evaluation to healthcare providers to promote optimal patient care.

 | || ||